ServiceMaster Restoration By Simons – Useful Cleaning Tips For Chicago Business – Commercial Cleaning & Disaster Restoration Chicago

 So what will your building inspector look at?

-Just like the human body, a building must be maintained on a regular basis.
-A well-kept workplace can result in higher performance, less absenteeism and a safer place to work for employees.
+Just like the human body, a building must be maintained regularly.
+A well-kept workplace can result in higher performance, less absenteeism, and a safer place to work for employees.

 Security and Your Cleaning Contractor.
-Many offices employ outside contractors to provide maintenance or cleaning in their buildings both during and after office hours.
-Bringing outside workers in your office space often presents concerns about security.
+Many offices employ outside contractors to maintain or clean their buildings both during and after office hours.
+Bringing outside workers into your office space often presents concerns about security.

-Many offices employ outside contractors to provide maintenance or cleaning in their buildings both during and after office hours.
+Many offices employ outside contractors to maintain or clean their buildings both during and after office hours.
 Bringing outside workers into your office space often presents concerns about security.
 How can you select the most secure contractors for your business?

 First, be sure to research the contractor.
-Can the business provide strong references of previous work?
+Can the business provide solid references for previous work?
 Also, make sure the company can provide you with references from similar businesses both in the size and needs of your office space.

 Second, crew selection is another important factor in security.
-Since crews will have the most interaction with your building and tenants, check the screening procedures your contractor utilizes in selection.
-You will have to depend on your contractor to screen and hire quality people, train them, and provide supervision and direction.
+Since crews will interact most with your building and tenants, check the screening procedures your contractor utilizes in selection.
+You will depend on your contractor to screen and hire quality people, train them, and provide supervision and direction.
 Do not hesitate to ask for background information on who will be supervising in your building.

 A final factor to consider is uniformed employees and equipment.
 Crews will access every part of your building, often when no one else is around.
-Clearly identified uniforms, vehicles, and equipment will help reassure your employees and provide you additional peace of mind.
+Identified uniforms, vehicles, and equipment will help reassure your employees and provide you additional peace of mind.

 Finding and Keeping a Job in Facilities Management.
 Whether you’re after your first job, a better job, or a replacement job, you’ll find something useful here.